guidok91/spark-movies-etl/README.md

 Spark data pipeline that ingests and transforms a movies dataset.

 We define a Data Lake with the following layers:
-- `Bronze`: Contains raw data files directly ingested from an event stream, e.g. a Kafka connector.
+- `Raw`: Contains raw data files directly ingested from an event stream, e.g. a Kafka connector.
 Data is not catalogued and should generally not be accessible (can contain PII).
-- `Silver`: Contains standardised data (catalogued tables) based on the raw files but without any transformations applied (besides masking of PII data).
+- `Standardized`: Contains standardized data (catalogued tables) based on the raw files but without any transformations applied (besides masking of PII data).
-- `Gold`: Contains transformed data (catalogued tables) according to business and data quality rules.
+- `Curated`: Contains transformed data (catalogued tables) according to business and data quality rules.

-[Avro](https://avro.apache.org/) format is used on `Bronze` and [Parquet](https://parquet.apache.org/) on `Silver` and `Gold`.
+[Avro](https://avro.apache.org/) format is used on `Raw` and [Parquet](https://parquet.apache.org/) on `Standardized` and `Curated`.

 The data pipeline consists on the following jobs:
- - Ingestion task: ingests the dataset from `Bronze` into `Silver`.
+ - Ingestion task: ingests the dataset from `Raw` into `Standardized`.
- - Transformation task: consumes the dataset from `Silver`, performs transformations and business logic, and persists into `Gold`.
+ - Transformation task: consumes the dataset from `Standardized`, performs transformations and business logic, and persists into `Curated`.

 The datasets are partitioned by execution date.